 If you feel stressed about coronavirus, you're not alone.
 Coronavirus (COVID-19) has had ripple effects into almost every aspect of our lives.
-With schools and workplaces closed for now, it's affected the way we live every day.
+It's affected the way we live every day.
 So much has changed in such a short time.

 It's natural to feel anxiety when we face a crisis, the unknown, or sudden change.
 It's a normal reaction to feel the need for safety, certainty, predictability, and control.